How early should we book?

 We fell in love with this recording on YouTube.
 Can you play it exactly like that?

 We’ll do our best to play in the style of your favorite recordings.
 Please remember that the magic of a live performance is the musicians’ individual styles and interpretations of music.
-Also, musicians often overdub themselves when they make videos — meaning, you are hearing two, three, or four performances at the same time.
+Also, musicians often overdub themselves when they make videos — meaning, you are hearing two, three, or four performances at the same time, even if you see only one musician on the screen.
 (The Piano Guys love to do this!)
 If you want the music to sound exactly like a certain recording, then you should play that recording through a speaker.

 Will you come to the rehearsal?

 If you would like the musicians to attend your rehearsal, please choose this option on the booking form.
-There will be an additional cost of $150/musician plus possible travel fees.
+There will be an additional cost of at least $150/musician.
 From our perspective, it isn’t necessary for us to come to the rehearsal.
 We rely on our years of experience playing hundreds of weddings, as well as detailed communications with your officiant and wedding planner, to keep the ceremony moving smoothly.

 We would love to accompany your singer.
 This will require a rehearsal, and you will be billed for extra time.
 Generally the musicians rehearse with the singer 30 minutes before the prelude starts.